-The Planning and Development Department has determined that the proposed Density Bonuses Ordinance is consistent with the Environmental Impact Report (EIR) for the General Plan and Zoning Code Update certified in August 2024 (SCH# 2022030144) and would not result in new impacts.
+The Planning and Development Department has determined that the proposed Density Bonuses and Other Bonus Incentives are consistent with the Environmental Impact Report (EIR) for the General Plan and Zoning Code Update certified in August 2024 (SCH# 2022030144) and would not result in new impacts.
 The Density Bonuses and Other Bonus Incentives implement the adopted General Plan Housing and Land Use Element goals as indicated above, as the expansion of Density Bonuses and Other Bonus Incentives was considered in the General Plan and Zoning Code Update EIR.
 Pursuant to the provisions of CEQA no further environmental analysis is required.